 In over 30 U.S. states that have legalized medical marijuana, cannabidiol (CBD) oil has become the hottest new product.
 The non-intoxicating marijuana extract is being credited with helping treat a host of medical problems from epileptic seizures to insomnia.
-Does medical marijuana help alleviate Raynaud’s symptoms?
+So we wondered: Does medical marijuana help Raynaud’s sufferers alleviate Raynaud’s symptoms?
 That’s a question we’re often asked.
 The answer, though, is unclear.

 In online forums, many Raynaud’s sufferers claim they find relief.
 But scientific evidence is scarce, hampered by federal laws that still consider marijuana a Schedule 1 drug (in the same category as heroin).
 Only one purported use for cannabidiol, to treat epilepsy, has significant scientific evidence supporting it.
 CBD’s usefulness as an anti-inflammatory medication is promising, but those results come mostly from animal studies, experts said.